opendocsg/slw-judgments-backfill/2013_SGHC_130/report.md

 **_Decision on division of matrimonial assets_**

 45     This is short marriage where for some time the wife was the spouse of a successful businessman.
 Theirs was not a childless marriage.
-This case is distinguishable from _Ong Boon Huat Samuel v Chan Mei Lan Kristine_ [2007] 2 SLR(R) 729 where in that case, the Court of Appeal held (at [28]):
+This case is distinguishable from _Ong Boon Huat Samuel v Chan Mei Lan Kristine_ <span class="citation">[2007] 2 SLR(R) 729</span> where in that case, the Court of Appeal held (at [28]):

  In a short and childless marriage, the division of matrimonial assets will usually be in accordance with the parties' direct financial contributions as non-financial contributions will be minimal.